gbdev/gb-asm-tutorial/src/part1/tiles.md

 :::

-Well, copying this data blindly is fine and dandy, but what exactly are those graphics?
+Well, copying this data blindly is fine and dandy, but why exactly is the data "graphics"?

 <figure>
   <img src="../assets/img/ah_yes_pixels.png" alt="Screenshot of some tile definitions in the code">